-For more than 135 years, The Salvation Army, has been helping millions of people access a range of valuable social services in the United States.
-The organization supplies food, clothing, shelter, disaster support, and more to more than 30 Million people nationwide.
-Overall, eighty-two cents of every dollar The Salvation Army receives goes directly to programming and constituents.
+For more than 141 years, The Salvation Army, has been helping millions of people to access a range of social services in the United States.
+The organization’s services for more than 30 million people nationwide each year includes feeding, clothing, sheltering, disaster relief, and more.
+Overall, eighty-two cents of each dollar The Salvation Army receives goes directly to programming in the community of the donor.

-After completing several successful projects together, The Salvation Army and ClearScale decided to partner again to modernize the nonprofit’s mobile processing application.
+After completing several successful projects together, The Salvation Army and ClearScale decided to partner again to modernize the nonprofit’s mobile processing application, “Kettle Pay".

-"ClearScale has proven to be an incredibly valuable partner as The Salvation Army expands its capacity to meet the needs of donors, and by implication the needs of the people we serve,” said Dale Bannon, Director of National Community Relations and Development at The Salvation Army.
+"ClearScale has proven to be an incredibly valuable partner as The Salvation Army expands its capacity to meet the needs of donors, and thereby, the needs of the people we serve,” said Dale Bannon, director of national community relations and development at The Salvation Army.
 “2020 and the COVID-19 pandemic really highlighted the need to remain flexible and efficient in a changing environment, and ClearScale helped us do that last year by providing additional ways to give at the iconic Red Kettle."

 After this round of work, The Salvation Army identified additional modernization opportunities.
 For instance, the organization found that its NodeJS runtime environment and other front-end components were no longer receiving automatic security updates or performance patches.
 More specifically, the application used jQuery instead of new-age JS frameworks, like Vue, React, or Angular.
 As a result, the solution was inefficient.
 The organization also had trouble updating or extending its digital donation forms.